 Skip to main content

-Capitola Mall memories: a coastal classic since 1977
+The history of Capitola Mall — a coastal shopping classic since 1977

 Opened in April 1977 Capitola Mall has long served the seaside communities of Capitola and Santa Cruz, California.
 As the only enclosed regional shopping center in Santa Cruz County, the mall played a vital role in bringing department store shopping and modern retail to the Central Coast.